teracyhq/dev/README.rst

 teracy's chef-dev - get development fun
 =======================================

-This ``chef-dev`` repository was created for developing Django application with ease and fun.
-It uses ``virtualbox`` for running Django projects, ``chef`` and ``vagrant`` are used to configure any neccessary packages.
+This ``chef-dev`` repository was created for developing Django applications with ease and fun.
+We're going to use ``virtualbox`` for running Django projects, ``chef`` and ``vagrant`` for installing and configuring any neccessary packages.

-You can work on any host machine with different OS, even Windows :-).
+By using this approach, you can work on any host machine with different OS, even Windows :-).
 However, Windows is NOT recommended for best development experience.
+You don't have to install tons of development stuffs on your machine but on ``virtualbox`` only.

 It's better to work on any *unix compatible OS (Mac OSX, Ubuntu, Fedora, Redhat, you name it :-D).